-Current Use - Privately owned and is used for cattle grazing and residence.

-Ground Cover - Property is covered in Coastal Bermuda, native grasses, and oats.
-A large vegetable garden is planted on the property.
-The ground can be used for crop or hay production.
+Current Use - Privately owned and is leased cattle grazing and private residence.
+Ground Cover - Property is covered in improved Coastal Bermuda and native grasses.
+Several large mature live oaks and native trees around the property.
 Easements - An abstract of title will need to be performed to determine all easements that may exist.
-Easements known are for utility.
+Easements known are for utility and a natural gas line.
 Showings - By appointment only.
-If applicable, buyers who are represented by an agent/broker must have its agent/broker present at all showings to participate in any co-brokerage commissions.
-Presented At - \$399,000- \$6,247 an acre
+Buyers who are represented by an agent/broker must have their agent/broker actively involved and present at all showings to participate in any co-brokerage commissions.
+Presented At - \$775,000- \$9,930 an acre Texas Farm and Ranch Realty dba Dube's Commercial, Inc., does not make any representations or warranties expressed or implied as to the accuracy of this information.
+All sources are deemed reliable.

-63.87 Acres MOL - Pasture & Recteation Land With Vintage Farmhouse Lott, Falls County, TX 76656 Property Pictures
+78.04 Acres MOL - Pasture & Recteation Land With Custom Home Lott, Falls County, TX 76656 Property Pictures